jimburton/CI505/labs/Week1.md

 ## Exercises

-1. Edit `Exercises.hs` to write a function `square` which returns the square of a number.
+1. Edit `Exercises.hs` to write a function `square :: Int -> Int` which returns the square of a number.
 Test your work in ghci as follows:

 ```